 The kind of tunes you listen to can also impact your attitudes and expectations for sex.
 Listening to country music will make you want to have more intimate and romantic sex, while listening to R&B will attract you towards friskier sexual endeavours.
 It’s just like literature, the kind of stuff you read affects the way you see things and the experiences you seek out.

 So, bringing together some deep bass, spicy lyrics and an entrancing voice, is a recipe for the ultimate ear-gasmic banger. (get to it, producers!)

 This track by Channel Tres comes pretty close:

 Sex with music is better than sex with no music – but why?

 Playing romantic and sensuous tunes is an effective trick for setting the mood and arousing your partner.
 Lots of studies show that music is a sexy sensory stimulant.
-A particular study showed that men who don’t generally listen to romantic and sultry music, will make an exception if it means they can win over a fine lady.
+A particular study shows that men who don’t generally listen to romantic and sultry music will make an exception.
+Especially if it means they can win over a lady.

 Here’s a potential track to get your woman swooning:

 Having music on while you are in the bedroom is a powerful initial turn on for a partner in some cases.